 Follow-up to the concluding observations

-59. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 23 (b) and (f), 25 (d) and 43 (c) above.
+55. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 15 (a), 25 (b), 35 (b) and 41 (a) above.

 Preparation of the next report

-60. The Committee invites the State party to submit its eighth periodic report in November 2021.
-The report should be submitted on time and, in case of delay, should cover the entire period up to the time of its submission.
+56. The Committee requests the State party to submit its tenth periodic report, which is due in November 2021.
+The report should be submitted on time and cover the entire period up to the time of its submission.

 57. The Committee requests the State party to follow the harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents (see HRI/GEN/2/Rev.6 , chap.
 I).